- Academic Affairs

 Visit a travel clinic to receive all required vaccinations, medical reviews, and travel medications (if needed).

-After the project experience, under direction of the responsible faculty member, students will:
+After the project experience, under the direction of the responsible faculty member, students will:

 - Submit a reflection essay or photojournalistic project such as PhotoVoice.